Specicount/Specicount/audit_landing_page.md

 this to graphing software.
 The photo-based system is also required to be interfaced so the existing work performed is not nullified if the application is adopted as accepted practice.

-As an extension, the application should be designed with the potential for adaptation and use within other scientific communities such as field reporting, allowing the application to be used as a tool in multiple scenarios.
-Further to this, a basic image identification system that could sort an input into multiple groups is requested.
+The application should also be designed with the potential for adaptation and use within other scientific communities such as field reporting, allowing the application to be used as a tool in multiple scenarios.
+Further to this, a basic image identification system that could sort an input (*what input?*) into multiple groups is requested.
 This would be used to sort initial sedimentary extract slides into specific pollen groups, that can be studied in an order to improve productivity.